 The 4 essential pillars of CRPS management are showed below

 All these points have the same relevance and only through an integrated multidisciplinary approach (by expert physicians and healthcare professionals), it is possible to obtain the best result in terms of CRPS relief.
-As treatment strategy, the first choice is oriented to physiotherapy which must be
+As treatment strategy, the first choice is oriented to physiotherapy which must be supported by drug therapy.

 The faster the treatment is started, the lower the risk of disability is.

 - to reduce pain and fluid retention (oedema)

 - to “protect” the bone tissue and assist the work of the physiotherapist